datagrok-ai/public/help/datagrok/concepts/functions/func-params-annotation.md

 The easiest way is to define a `validator` GrokScript expression that gets evaluated when input changes.
-Result `true` or `null` means that the input is valid. `false` or a string error message means that the input is invalid, it gets highlighed and the validation message is shown in the tooltip.
+Result `true` or `null` means that the input is valid. `false` or a string error message means that the input is invalid, it gets highlighted and the validation message is shown in the tooltip.
 Note that the expression can depend not only on the value of the parameter the expression applied to, but on other parameters as well.

 <details>